camdenperkins/Web-Scraping-NFL-Stats-with-Selenium-for-Tableau-Dashboards/README.md

 # Tableau
 ### Running Back Performance Analysis
 To analyze dual-threat capabilities of NFL running backs, I created a Tableau scatter plot visualizing each player's rushing versus receiving yards from Week 1.
 The chart focuses on the top 30 RBs by total yardage, spotlighting the most productive players.
-I used a Set to group standout profiles — those with high rushing, receiving, or balanced contributions — and applied a calculated field to label them cleanly: IF [Selected RBs] THEN [Player] ELSE "".
+I used a Set to group standout profiles — those with high rushing, receiving, or balanced contributions — and applied a calculated field to label them cleanly: "IF [Selected RBs] THEN [Player] ELSE".
 This approach highlights the most impactful backs from the week, using distinct colors and dynamic labels to make them stand out visually from the rest of the dataset. <br>

 <img width="356" height="341" alt="image" src="https://github.com/user-attachments/assets/55e50b2a-e7ba-4fa0-95cf-fdcbf5aaf21b" />